Add a Virtual Node

 You can also use a shortcut of "<name>" to mean "name=<name>"

 Unable to view the output from a Virtual Node (incorrect IP).
 Known Issue: Depending on the particular network setup, the Virtual Node IP address displayed in the portal may not be correct.
-Use `multipass ls` to retrieve the correct IP.
+Use multipass ls to retrieve the correct IP.

 Use edgectl delete virtual-node in favor of edgectl delete node.
-The edgectl delete node command deletes the node from Darcy Cloud, but does not delete the local VM.
+The edgectl delete node command deletes the node from Edgeworx Cloud, but does not delete the local VM.
 Use edgectl delete virtual-node to delete both the node and the local VM.

 Unable to SSH into the Virtual Node after the machine went into idle state.
 Known Issue: There is an long-standing issue with internet sharing of virtual network when using multipass with Virtual Box driver.